BarnardNLP/lab-manual/lab-manual.md

 servers.

 Computationally intensive research happens on:

-- [Hopper](http://pages.vassar.edu/accas/high-performance-computing-with-hopper), Vassar's high-performance computing cluster
+- [Habanero](https://confluence.columbia.edu/confluence/display/rcs/Habanero+HPC+Cluster+User+Documentation), Columbia high-performance computing cluster.
+Here are some [good](https://confluence.columbia.edu/confluence/display/rcs/Habanero+-+Getting+Started) [guides](https://rabernat.github.io/research_computing/introduction-to-the-habanero-hpc-cluster.html) to go through
+- abox1, a system with 2 GPUs (GeForce RTX 3090) and 64 CPUs for running neural network models.
-- Lambda-Quad, a system with multiple GPUs for running neural network models
+- abox2, a system with 2 GPUs (GeForce RTX 3080) and 128 CPUs for running neural network models.

-If you think your research would benefit from running on Hopper, Jonathan can sponsor an account.
+If you think your research would benefit from running on Habanero, Adam can sponsor an account.
 Our suggested workflow is to do non-intensive computations and analyses on your personal desktop or laptop computer, and to offload more intensive analyses to one of these systems.